AI Coding Cost Calculator

 The hidden cost driver in AI-assisted coding is context accumulation.
 Unlike a simple chatbot conversation, coding agents need to read your entire codebase, understand file relationships, track previous changes, and maintain conversation history.
 As your project grows, input tokens per turn snowball dramatically — a 15,000 LOC project might require 50,000-200,000 input tokens per turn just for context.

-Our estimation model accounts for the unique way AI coding agents consume tokens.
-Rather than a simple “tokens per line of code” calculation, we model the per-turn context growth that makes AI coding expensive.
+Our calculation model accounts for the unique way AI coding agents consume tokens.
+Rather than a simple “tokens per line of code” formula, we model the per-turn context growth that makes AI coding expensive.

 • Project scope determines the base lines of code (LOC) your agent needs to produce, from ~500 LOC for a micro app to ~50,000+ for an enterprise system.